lab1092/blender-manual_ja/manual/composite_nodes/types/color.rst

    but the saturation slider can deepen or lighten the intensity of that color.
 Gray & White are neutral hues.
    A gray image, where the RGB values are equal, has no hue.
-Therefore, this node can only affect it with the :guilabel:`Val` slider.
+Therefore, this node can only affect it with the *Val* slider.
 This applies for all shades of gray, from black to white; wherever the values are equal.
 Changing the effect over time.
    The Hue and Saturation values are set in the node by the slider,